softwareguru/osacon-website/content/faq/_index.md

 ---

 ### Who is this event for?

 Anybody involved in data analytics: data scientists, data engineers, analysts, information designers, infrastructure gurus and product managers.  along with open source communities and leaders.

 ### Will the event be in-person or online?

-OSA CON 2024 is an online event on November 19-21.
+Will the event be in-person or online?
+OSA CON 2025 is an online event on November 4-5.

 ### Is the event free?

-Yes, participation in OSA CON 2024 is free.
+Yes, participation in OSA CON 2025 is free.

 ### How can I register for the event?

-Registration is now open.
-Sign up for the event [here](/register).
+Registration will be open soon.
+Stay tuned for updates.

 ### How can I be a speaker?

-We are accepting proposals for presentations.
-Please review our guidelines, and register your talk [here](https://sessionize.com/osa-con-2024).
+We will be accepting proposals for presentations starting the last week of April.

 ### Is there a code of conduct?
 Yes.
 Please review our [Code of Conduct](/coc).